 🍽 Equipment Needed

 Start by cooking sweet potatoes however you prefer.
 I like to make them in an Instant Pot – I pressure cook them on high pressure for about 30 minutes unless they are huge potatoes – then I will do 45 minutes.
-(If you don’t have an Instant Pot, you can bake them or microwave them until they are tender.)
+(If you don’t have an Instant Pot, you can bake the sweet potatoes or microwave them until they are tender.)

-Let the potatoes cool before attempting to peel them.
+Let the sweet potatoes cool before attempting to peel them.
+Once peeled, mash the sweet potatoes in a large bowl with a potato masher or a fork.
+If you make them in an Instant Pot, let them drain in a fine mesh strainer to drain out excess moisture.
 You can do this step a day or two ahead of time.

 Start with the Sweet Potato Filling

-• In a separate bowl, mix together the vanilla extract, sweetened condensed milk, eggs, sugar, and honey.
+- In a separate bowl, whisk together the vanilla extract, sweetened condensed milk, eggs, sugar, and honey.
 Mix this into the potatoes and stir until the puree is well combined.
-(Pictures 3 – 5)
+(Pictures 3-5)

-• If you notice that your potatoes are a little stringy/fibrous, you can puree the mixture with an immersion blender.
-I like to do this to get the potatoes velvety smooth – just don’t over-mix it or the potatoes can get gummy.
-(You can’t get the same creamy texture using just a potato masher, so I think this is important if you are using fresh sweet potatoes.)
+If you notice that your potatoes are a little stringy/fibrous, you can puree the mixture with an immersion blender.
+I like to do this to get the potatoes velvety smooth – just don’t over-mix it, or the potatoes can get gummy.
+(You can’t get the same creamy texture using just a potato masher or a fork, so I think this is important if you are using fresh sweet potatoes.)

 Make the Pecan Praline Topping

-• Spread the streusel topping over the top of the sweet potato mixture, trying to get every nook and cranny of the entire casserole covered.
+- Spread the pecan crunch topping evenly over the top of the sweet potato mixture, trying to get every nook and cranny of the entire casserole covered.

-• Bake in the preheated oven, uncovered, for 35 minutes until the topping is golden brown and smells toasty and nutty, and delicious.
+- Bake in the preheated oven, uncovered, for 35 minutes until the topping is golden brown and smells toasty and nutty.
+It will be so delicious.

-This casserole recipe makes about 8 – 12 servings.
+This recipe makes about 8-12 servings.
 If people want seconds, you may end up with fewer servings.
-If you are feeding a larger group, you can easily double it.

 🙋♀️ Frequently Asked Questions

 Theoretically, you shouldn’t.
-The texture of a yam is different than a sweet potato and they aren’t as sweet – yams are starchy and dry whereas sweet potatoes are sweet and moist.
+The texture of a yam is different than a sweet potato and they aren’t as sweet – yams are starchy and more dry.
+It will be more stringy and they will have to cook for a lot longer.
 You will not get the desired, velvety filling using yams.
 Here’s a link to NC Sweet Potatoes with some more information on the difference between the two.

 Yes, traditionally, this recipe is made with Bruce’s Canned Yams.
 Since those have an added sugary syrup, I would decrease the amount of sweetened condensed milk in this recipe.
 (Bruce’s Yams are made with the sweet center of a yam – leaving the dry, starchy parts out.
-I prefer to use the whole, regular sweet potato.)
-I prefer to make this recipe as written, so I would just skip the yams and use fresh sweet potatoes.
+I prefer to use the whole, regular sweet potato instead.)
+However, to make it less complicated, you can just follow this recipe as written and skip the canned yams!

 Store leftovers in the fridge for up to five days.
 We usually just cover the casserole with aluminum foil or plastic wrap and reheat it as needed.
 There usually isn’t much left, so we eat it pretty quickly.
 Leftovers can also be stored in an airtight container.